 Cleaning is never an activity that we enjoy all the time.
 Especially when it’s deep cleaning.
-Here are a few ways that you can deep clean your home that you may never have heard of and that will help speed things up.
+Here are a few ways to deep clean your home that you may never have heard of and that will help speed things up.

 Vinegar for Blinds